 - Find out more

-Using a combination of live lectures and tutorials, curated reading lists, knowledge questions, and depth studies, students will explore the depth and breadth of a number of different topics.
+Using a combination of live lectures and tutorials, deep readings, knowledge questions, and essay assignments, students will explore the depth and breadth of African history on the continent and in the diaspora.

-Students will complete four courses over the course of the year during each of the Project’s four academic terms.
+Students will complete four courses over the course of the year, take one course during each of the Project’s four academic terms.